LPHS Athletics Philosophy & Vacancies

 - Hold tryouts for students of a high school to attend.

-- By observing the students skills with trial and practices, decides who makes the tryout cuts.
+- By observing the students skills with trial and practices, decide who makes the tryout cuts.
 With an organized team, the high school coach then begins to train the students throughout the preseason process.

 - Assigns everyone specific positions and comes up with drills and organized game strategies.